cyrusimap/cyrus-imapd/docsrc/imap/reference/manpages/configs/cyrus.conf.rst

     localhost or 127.0.0.1 to restict access, i.e. when a proxy on the same host is front-ending Cyrus.

+    Note that on most systems UNIX socket paths are limited to around 100 characters.
+See your system documentation for specifics.

 .. parsed-literal::

     **proto=**\ tcp